-It is important to note that a defendant can also be guilty of silent fraud, which involves the deliberate failure to disclose a substantial material fact.
+It is important to note a defendant can also be guilty of fraud involving the deliberate failure to disclose a substantial material fact.
 In these cases, it must be proven that the undisclosed material fact created a false impression which was relied upon by the plaintiff and ultimately resulted in damages.
 Representations of material facts defendants knew to be true (as innocent or negligent misrepresentation) may also be grounds for legal remedy.
 These forms of misrepresentation lack a deliberate intent to deceive the plaintiff and are handled differently.